 More details on our funding for current/continuing students are available here.

-* If you wish to apply only for the History M.A., please describe your sources of support on the History Supplemental Application.
+* If you wish to apply only for the History M.A. (also known as the terminal M.A.), please describe your sources of support on the History Supplemental Application.
 For information on the cost of graduate study at UW–Madison, click here.

 Minimum Graduate School Requirements